Irish republicanism: Society of United Irishmen and the Irish Rebellion of 1798

-Irish republicanism has its origins in the ideals of the American and French revolutions in the late 18th century.
-In Ireland these ideals were taken up by the United Irishmen, founded in 1791.
-Originally they sought reform of the Irish parliament, such as an end to sectarian discrimination against Dissenters and Catholics, which was enshrined in the Penal Laws.
-Eventually they became a more radical revolutionary group advocating a full Irish republic free from British control.
+The origin of modern Irish republicanism exists in the ideology and action of the United Irishmen.
+Founded in 1791 and informed by the Enlightenment, popular sovereignty and the likes of John Locke and Thomas Paine, they initially propagated parliamentary reform and Catholic emancipation.
+Degradation in the legal achievement of these outcomes, coupled with the burgeoning perception of England as a foreign conqueror, inspired revolutionary sentiment and eventual action.

 At this stage, the movement was led primarily by liberal Protestants, particularly Presbyterians from the province of Ulster.
 The founding members of the United Irishmen were mainly Southern Irish Protestant aristocrats.
 The key founders included Wolfe Tone, Thomas Russell, Henry Joy McCracken, James Napper Tandy, and Samuel Neilson.
 By 1797, the Society of United Irishmen had around 100,000 members.
 Crossing the religious divide in Ireland, it had a mixed membership of Catholics, Presbyterians, and even Anglicans from the Protestant Ascendancy.
 It also attracted support and membership from Catholic agrarian resistance groups, such as the Defenders organisation, who were eventually incorporated into the Society.
+The Society sought to unite the denominations of the island under the simple distinction of Irish.

 The Irish Rebellion of 1798 began on 23 May, with the first clashes taking place in County Kildare on 24 May, before spreading throughout Leinster, as well as County Antrim and other areas of the country.
 French soldiers landed in Killala on 22 August and participated in the fighting on the rebels' side.
 Even though they had considerable success against British forces in County Wexford, rebel forces were eventually defeated.
 Key figures in the organisation were arrested and executed.